powermukisa/interview_prep_test/java/docs/IMPLEMENTATION_GUIDE.md

  *
  * DESIGN DECISIONS:
  *
+ * 1. Public record + package-private constructor:
+ *    - Record is PUBLIC: Other layers can use it (read data)
+ *    - Constructor is PACKAGE-PRIVATE: Only domain service can create it
+ *    - This gives controlled access: readable everywhere, creatable only in domain
+ *
- * 1. Record type:
+ * 2. Record type:
  *    - Immutable by default
  *    - Less boilerplate than class
- *    - Still supports package-private constructor
- *    - Still supports validation
+ *    - Automatic accessor methods (no "get" prefix)
  *
- * 2. Naming: annualAmount vs amount
+ * 3. Naming: annualAmount vs amount
  *    - We use "annualAmount" here (not just "amount") because this aggregate
  *      contains BOTH the annual total AND monthly amounts
  *    - Being explicit prevents confusion
  *
- * 3. Package-private constructor:
- *    - Only the domain service (AllocationCalculator) can create this
- *    - Ensures invariants are always maintained
- *    - Prevents invalid aggregates from existing
- *
  * 4. Validates sum in constructor:
  *    - Fail fast if invariant is violated
  *    - Impossible to have invalid state
  *    - Makes bugs unrepresentable
  */
-record RevenueAllocation(
+public record RevenueAllocation(
     MonetaryAmount annualAmount,
     List<MonthlyAllocation> monthlyAllocations,
     MonetaryAmount baseMonthlyAmount,